syncfusion-content/ej2-react-docs/ej2-react/grid/state-persistence/add-to-persist.md

 If you wish to restore all these column properties, then you can achieve it by cloning the grid’s columns property using JavaScript Object’s assign method and storing this along with the persist data manually.
 While restoring the settings, this column object must be assigned to the grid’s columns property to restore the column settings as demonstrated in the following sample.

 {% tabs %}
-{% highlight js tabtitle="index.jsx" %}
+{% highlight js tabtitle="app.jsx" %}
-{% include code-snippet/grid/column-cs32/app/index.jsx %}
+{% include code-snippet/grid/column-cs32/app/app.jsx %}
 {% endhighlight %}
+{% highlight ts tabtitle="datasource.jsx" %}
+{% include code-snippet/grid/column-cs32/datasource.jsx %}
+{% endhighlight %}
+{% highlight ts tabtitle="app.tsx" %}
+{% include code-snippet/grid/column-cs32/app/app.tsx %}
+{% endhighlight %}
-{% highlight ts tabtitle="index.tsx" %}
+{% highlight ts tabtitle="datasource.tsx" %}
-{% include code-snippet/grid/column-cs32/app/index.tsx %}
+{% include code-snippet/grid/column-cs32/datasource.tsx %}
 {% endhighlight %}
 {% endtabs %}